Gozea/Settle-It/README.md

 # Settle It !

-An application you can deploy on server to settle conflicts you have with friends (or enemies) through a head or tails or a rock-paper-scissors
+An application you can deploy on server to settle conflicts you have with friends (or enemies) through a head or tails or a rock-paper-scissors.

+Create a room, invite your friends in, then settle it !

 ## Developing